French cuisine: Martinique

-The cuisine of Martinique is a Creole cuisine with a mix of French, indigenous, African, and Indian cooking styles using local ingredients such as breadfruit, cassava, and christophine.
+The cuisine of Martinique is a Creole cuisine with a mix of French, indigenous, African, and Indian cooking styles using local ingredients such as breadfruit, cassava, and christophene.
 Creole dishes rely heavily on seafood, including curries and fritters.
 Crêperies, Brasseries, and restaurants featuring cuisine from various French regions can be found all over Martinique.
-Notable local dishes include Accra a fish-based fritter, Boudin sausage, Fricassée de chatrou an occotpus stew, Colombo de Martinique a coconut-milk based curry, and Ti Punch a rum and cane juice based drink.
+Notable local dishes include Accra a fish-based fritter, Boudin sausage, Fricassée de chatrou an octopus stew, Colombo de Martinique a coconut-milk based curry, and Ti Punch a rum and cane juice based drink.

 Guadeloupe

 The cuisine of Guadeloupe includes Caribbean, African, European and Indian influences.
-Notable dishes includes the fish fritter accra, a savory stuffed donut called bokit, and coconut based deserts like custard and sorbet.
-Notably. the spice blend “colombo” ot “massalé” is a curry-like mix of pepper, saffron, coriander, cumin and garlic with the flavor profile included by Sri Lankan immigrants.
+Notable dishes includes the fish fritter accra, a savory stuffed donut called bokit, and coconut-based desserts like custard and sorbet.
+Notably. the spice blend "colombo" or "massalé" is a curry-like mix of pepper, saffron, coriander, cumin and garlic with the flavor profile included by Sri Lankan immigrants.
 The island is also known for rums and includes nine distilleries producing traditional and agricultural rum.

 New Caledonia

 The cuisine of New Caledonia includes local Kanak, Melanesian, and traditional French cooking styles.
 A notable local dish is bougna which is a stew composed of starches, taros, sweet potatoes, poingo bananas, yams, and is accompanied by local meat and cooked in coconut milk.
 Seafood is also common including fish and lobster.
-Traditional French pastries, breads, and cheese may also be found especially in the capital of Nouméa.
+Traditional French pastries, breads, cheeses, and wines may also be found especially in the capital of Nouméa.

 French Polynesia

 The cuisine of French Polynesia includes a significant array of fruits and vegetables especially sweet potato and coconut.
 Due to the island nature of the region, seafood is also very common.
-The “ahima’a”, is a traditional Polynesian underground oven in which hot stones are placed inside to cook the ingredients.
+The "ahima’a", is a traditional Polynesian underground oven in which hot stones are placed inside to cook the ingredients.
 Notable dishes include Faraoa 'ipo, Poisson cru and Rēti'a.

 Mayotte

 The cuisine of Mayotte includes influences from European France, Portugal, the Arab world, and India.
-Common food includes rice as a daily staple staple mixed with root vegetables, plantains, fresh and dried fish, and milk from grated coconuts and meat.
+Common food includes rice as a daily staple mixed with root vegetables, plantains, fresh and dried fish, and milk from grated coconuts and meat.
 Notable dishes include Chahoula ya nadzi, rice boiled in water or coconut milk generally served for large meals and makarara a festive fried cake that is prepared into rolls of dough made of flour and coconut milk.